Connect-The-Memories/connect-the-memories-backend/README.md

-# Backend API for Connect The Memories
+# Backend API for Connect The Memories (To Be Rewritten)

 - [Routes](#routes)
 - [Getting Started](#getting-started)